opensearch-project/project-website/_posts/2025-07-07-building-a-multi-modal-search-engine-in-opensearch.md

 ### 4. Load your multimodal data

 You can now start ingesting your data into the index.
 The ingest pipeline automatically processes the `name` (text) and `image` (Base64-encoded image) fields to generate the `multimodal_embedding`.
-To ingest a document containing text only, use the following request:
+To ingest a document containing only text, use the following request:

 ```json